pconwell/rpi-long-timelapse/README.md

 `//192.168.1.25/shared  /home/pi/shared cifs guest,uid=1000,iocharset=utf8 0 0`

 ## Additional Settings
-Once it looks like you can boot up and sign in to the pi, and the camera is working, you can tweak some other settings in `$ sudo raspi-config` such as setting your locale, changing your password (highly recommended), etc.
+Once it looks like you can boot up and sign in to the pi, and t he camera is working, you can tweak some other settings in `$ sudo raspi-config` such as setting your locale, changing your password (highly recommended), etc.

 Since we will be using this rpi completely headlessly (i.e. only though SSH/CLI and not using a GUI), I would recommend the following settings/tweaks inside raspi-config: